Skip to main content

 Welcome to the Passwords app.

-Now you’re given the change to import passwords, verification codes, and notes from another passwords manager.
+Now you’re given the chance to import passwords, verification codes, and notes from another passwords manager.
 The accepted file format is .csv.
 Imported passwords won’t replace any info you’ve saved.
 Plus, you’ll be able to review any passwords that couldn’t be imported.

 Import Saved Passwords?